 Myth 4- You must cut out cholesterol-containing foods if you want to lower your blood cholesterol levels.

 Fact: Cholesterol in the blood comes from your diet but also from your liver.
-In fact, your liver makes much more cholesterol than you eat, and cutting back on dietary cholesterol may not have significant impact.
+In fact, your liver makes much more cholesterol than you eat, and cutting back on dietary cholesterol may not have a significant impact.

 Myth 5- Young people don’t have high cholesterol

 Fact: Everyone from age 20 and up should have their cholesterol measured.
-Studies have shown that plague can build up in the arteries that supply blood to the heart as early as late teens.
+Studies have shown that plaque can build up in the arteries that supply blood to the heart as early as late teens.